nprapps/qgis-templates/README.md

 The following things are assumed to be true in this documentation.

-- You have QGIS 2.14.1 installed and working.
+- You have QGIS 2.14 installed and working.
+- You have `make` 3.x installed and working (this comes installed with the XCode Command Line Tools)

 ## What's in here?